EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 These variables are pretty simple to understand and they should be scary.
 A tough aspect is implementing the logic for authentication on the Tool Provider side.
 But fear not!
-There are libraries out there that will help like [PassportJS](http://www.passportjs.org/packages/passport-lti) and others to help.
-These libraries take care of some of the magic associated with LTI, but the give you a friendly interface to work with.
+There are libraries out there that will help like [PassportJS](http://www.passportjs.org/packages/passport-lti) These libraries take care of some of the magic associated with LTI, but they give you a friendly interface to work with.
 We have been using PassportJS at work for quite a few years and we rarely have issues with our original implementation.
 I would recommend!